paudetseis/RfPy/docs/api.rst

 This class contains attributes and methods to calculate thickness (`H`) and Vp/Vs ratio (`k`) of the crust (in reality, `H` refers to Moho depth, and `k` is Vp/Vs of the medium from the surface to `H`) based on moveout times of direct `Ps` and reverberated `Pps` and `Pss` phases.
-The stacks are obtained from the median weighted by the phase of individual signals.
+The individual phase stacks are obtained from the median weighted by the phase of individual signals.
+Methods are available to combine the phase stacks into a weighted sum or a product.

 Basic usage
 +++++++++++